haxetink/tink_core/README.md

 typedef Surprise<D, F> = Future<Outcome<D, F>>;
 ```

 This type thus represents an operation that will finish at some point in time and can end in failure.
 Perfect for representing asynchronous I/O and such.
+We've seen it in the examples above, we just didn't call it that way.

 ## FutureTrigger